[GA4] About events

 Understand event grouping

 Most of the events that your users trigger on your website or app are not sent one at a time.
-Instead, most events are grouped together (or batched).
+Instead, most events are grouped together (or batched), where each batch has up to 20 events.

 Events are not batched, however, in some circumstances:

-• Conversion events are transmitted immediately, although they may be part of a batch
+• Key events are transmitted immediately, although they may be part of a batch

 • Containers loaded in debug mode never batch events to facilitate the realtime experience